-Whether engaging in dialogue, embracing the power of social media, or leveraging learning outcomes — the Camden Conference orients students to their complex world through educational programs and partnerships that promote critical thinking, raise awareness, and provide accurate information about important global issues.
+Whether engaging in dialogue, embracing the power of social media, or delving into relevant texts and videos — the Camden Conference and the program's dedicated teachers and professors orient students to their complex world through educational programs and partnerships.
+We promote critical thinking, raise awareness, and provide accurate information about important global issues.

 Education programs of the Camden Conference are designed to promote knowledge, perspectives, and dialogue opportunities on world affairs with high school and college educators and their students.
 Academic courses are now offered in Maine high schools and colleges on the Camden Conference, which are linked to the rich resources from current and past Conference presentations.

 HIGH SCHOOL PROGRAMS